jvalcher/mk64t/data/ghost/README.md

 ## Updating a dex file

+Note, the following process is Linux-based, making use of several `bash` scripts that launch mupen64plus.

 First, edit the new ghost's respective entry in `info.csv`.

 Next, replace the corresponding old dex file in `dex/` with the updated dex file.
-Note that you cannot create a new dex file category, as this would require changes to the code base.
+You cannot create a new dex file category, as this would require changes to the code base.
+Also, dex files from the MK64 Ghost Database usually end with `.n64` not `.dex`.
+Renaming them will not affect the following process.

-### Creating, processing an mpk file
+### How mupen64plus stores data

 Before proceeding, it will be helpful to understand a little bit about the files that mupen64plus uses to save its data.